-Ozarka College Adult Education Program participates in the WAGETM Program (Workforce Alliance for Growth in the EconomyTM.)
-WAGETM is a job readiness training program conducted through the Adult Education Division of the Arkansas Department of Career.
+Ozarka College Adult Education Program participates in the WAGETM Program (Workforce Alliance for Growth in the EconomyTM).
+WAGETM is a job readiness training program conducted through the Adult Education Division of the Arkansas Department of Career Education.
 It includes 112 basic skills competencies based on the Secretary's Commission on Achieving Necessary Skills (SCANS) which have been determined as essential by the nation's and Arkansas' employers.

-Ozarka College Adult Education offers six state-issued WAGETM certificates: Employability, Industrial, Customer Service Level I, Customer Service Level II, Bank Teller and Office Technology.
+Ozarka College Adult Education offers five state-issued WAGETM certificates: Customer Service Level I, Customer Service Level II, Industrial, Bank Teller and Office Technology.
 Students who have a goal of obtaining a job, retaining a job, improving their skill level to gain improved employment, or entering next-level workplace training are eligible to enroll.
-Those seeking an Employability or Customer Service I Certificate must score a minimum of 6.0 on the TABE assessment test to enroll in the WAGETM program.
-Those seeking Industrial, Customer Service II, Bank Teller, or Office Technology must score 8.5 on the TABE assessment test to enroll in the WAGETM program.